Mayur-N-D/ZOO-GUIDE-AGENT/README.md

 ---

 ## 🧠 How It Works
-- User enters a query
+1. User enters a query
-- Greeter stores the prompt
+2. Greeter stores the prompt
-- Researcher:
+3. Researcher:
--- Decides which tools to use
+- Decides which tools to use
--- Fetches relevant data
+- Fetches relevant data
-- Formatter:
+4. Formatter:
---Converts data into human-friendly response
+- Converts data into human-friendly response

 ---